 4.)
 Never use slang or profanity.
 When you’re asked a question that requires a yes or no answer, always say “yes ma’am/sir/Your Honor” or “no ma’am/sir/Your Honor.”
 Never say, “yeah,” “nope,” or “I dunno.”
 Judges (and transcriptionists) hate that.

 5.)
 Don’t go in demanding justice.
 Do not bark orders at a judge or demand anything from them.
 Go into court with the attitude that you’re interested in getting a peaceful, rational, reasonable resolution.

 You’re not there to make the plaintiff/defendant look bad and you’re not there to fight.

 6.)
 In small claims court, don’t be afraid to tell the judge that you’ve never been in court before and you may have questions during the proceedings.
 Small claims courts are generally pretty mellow.
 Nobody has attorneys and judges don’t expect you to be competent in court procedure.
-If you don’t understand what a judge is asking you or what they mean, politely ask for an explanation.
+If you don’t understand what a judge asks of you or what they mean, politely ask for an explanation.